 If you are selling your home, you need to do it quickly.

-To accomplish that, you need to be smart.
+After requesting a cash offer through our Simple Sale platform (to get money money in your bank account within as few as 7 days), you might decide to partner with a top real estate agent to sell for the highest price possible.
 We spoke to some of the best agents around the country and put together this quick little guide on the fastest way to sell a house.

 Hiring a successful real estate agent is the first step to take once you make the decision to put your home on the market.
 They will serve as the main point of contact for both you and potential buyers by scheduling showings, crafting your listing, and marketing your property.